They say…

 First sold beer: April 2007

-The experiment was repeated in September with a slightly bigger 8 hl brewery in what was formerly a big Irish pub called Ganleys opposite Brockwell Park at Herne Hill, now renamed the Florence.
-Cock and Hen brewer Tony Lennon at first covered both sites, though the Cock was later sold to Young’s and discontinued.
+The experiment was repeated in September with a slightly bigger 8 hl brewery in what was formerly a big Irish pub called Ganleys opposite Brockwell at Herne Hill, now renamed the Florence.
+Cock and Hen brewer Tony Lennon at first covered both sites, though the Cock was later sold to Young’s and brewing discontinued.

 Tony, who also played a key role in setting up the Euston Tap pub, moved on in November 2010.
-The Florence brewhouse remained unused until the following February, when Peter Haydon, a longstanding London brewer and beer writer who had been involved in setting up Meantime, moved in as brewer, initially on a profit share basis.
+The brewhouse remained unused until the following February, when Peter Haydon, a longstanding brewer and beer writer who had been involved in setting up Meantime, moved in as brewer, initially on a profit share basis.

-The sale of Capital to national brewer later that year prompted fears for the brewery’s future, which turned out to be unfounded when the new owner retained the pub’s identity, and its activities, as part of its Metropolitan chain.
+The sale of Capital to national brewer Greene King later that year prompted fears for the brewery’s future, which turned out to be unfounded when the new owner retained the pub’s identity, and its brewing activities, as part of its Metropolitan chain.
 In April 2012, Peter bought the kit and agreed to pay rent on the site, an unusual arrangement of one brewery operating from premises owned by another.
-As well as brewing Florence beers for the pub, he created his own brand, A Head in a Hat, focusing on historical recreations.
+As well as brewing beers for the pub, he created his own brand, A Head in a Hat, focusing on historical recreations.

 Updated: 10 June 2024.